Centre for Gender Studies is located at The Faculty of Social Sciences. We conduct research and offer courses in interdisciplinary gender studies.

 Centre for Gender Studies organises and coordinates activities with and for Network for Interdisciplinary Gender Studies.
 The Centre’s director is chairing the network.

 - Lene Myong - Professor and Chair of Centre for Gender Studies

-- Ingvil F. Hellstrand - Associate professor, Centre for Gender Studies
+- Ingvil F. Hellstrand - Associate professor, Centre for Gender Studies (on leave)

 - Ramona Dima - Postdoctoral fellow, Centre for Gender Studies

 - Mathias Klitgård - PhD candidate, Centre for Gender Studies

 - Nico Miskow Friborg - PhD candidate, Centre for Gender Studies